TariqAHassan/alsek/docs/guided_tour.md

 Tasks which exceed their timeout will be shutdown by the worker pool.
 If a task is eligible to be retried (see below) against a `TimeoutError`, it will be.
-Otherwise, the corresponding message will be deleted.
+Otherwise, the corresponding message will be failed and deleted.

 ```python
 from alsek import task